ARC-AGI-3: A New Challenge for Frontier Agentic Intelligence: Building ARC-AGI-3

 \textbf{Multiple mechanics:} Each environment contains multiple mechanics.
 Environments centered on a single mechanic that scaled in size or difficulty are treated as an anti-pattern.

 \textbf{Levels:} Environments are developed with a level-based structure, with at least six levels per environment.

-\textbf{Game ID:} Each environment has a unique game ID that is a series of four characters.
+\textbf{Environment ID:} Each environment has a unique ID that is a series of four characters.
 Informally, environments have longer names, but these are not shared publicly to avoid sharing semantic information about the environment's goal or mechanics.